Integrated System of Process Safety Management

-The basic document regulating the Integrated System is the corporate standard STO Gazprom 18000.1-001-2014 'Integrated System of Occupational and Industrial Safety Management at Gazprom.
+The ISPSM is governed by a set of documents within Gazprom's standardization system.
+The basic document regulating the ISPSM is the corporate standard STO Gazprom 18000.1-001-2014 'Integrated System of Process Safety Management at Gazprom.
 Main Provisions.'

-Vitaly Markelov, Deputy Chairman of the Gazprom Management Committee, was appointed as the Company's top management representative in charge of the Integrated System.
-The main body coordinating and monitoring the Integrated System is the Process Safety Commission led by Gazprom's top management representative.
-The System is managed in close cooperation with the Company's trade union.
+Vitaly Markelov, Deputy Chairman of the Gazprom Management Committee, was appointed as the Company's top management representative in charge of the ISPSM.
+The main standing body for coordinating and improving the ISPSM is the Process Safety Commission led by Gazprom's top management representative.
+The ISPSM is functioning in close cooperation with the Company's trade union.

-Structure of Gazprom’s Integrated System of Process Safety Management
+Structure of Integrated System of Process Safety Management

 The Process Safety Commission is appointed by Gazprom's order.